Itsmosannefa/CodSoft/README.md

-<h3>Internship Projects</h3>
+<h2>Python Projects</h2>
-This repository showcases a collection of projects completed during an internship, demonstrating skills in Python programming across various applications.
+This repository showcases a collection of projects demonstrating skills in Python programming across various applications.

 📝 To-Do List Application:
 A task management app for creating, updating, and tracking tasks.
 Available as a command-line or GUI-based tool, it helps users stay organized.